validname/pam_usbrfid/README.md

-It's a simple concept of using a RFID-reader imitating USB-HID device (aka USB keyboard).
-You may unlock screen locked by XScreenSaver or log in into console via login.
+It's a simple prototype of using a RFID-reader that imitating USB-HID device (aka USB keyboard).

-# How to use.
+# How to use

-1. Insert you cretendtial into DEFINE's (USER and PASSWORD).
+1. Insert you cretendtials into DEFINE's (USER and PASSWORD).
-1. Compile by running `make`
+1. Compile code by running `make`
-1. Place `pam_usbrfid.so` to where all PAM modules located.
+1. Place `pam_usbrfid.so` to where all PAM modules are located in your system.
 1. Mention module for your programs (in `/etc/pam.d/{program_name}`) using `sufficient` directive.
-You should place it at the top of stack, probably.
+Maybe, you should place it at the top of stack.

-# Hardware.
+# Hardware
-It's just a chinese reader that I've bought [here](https://www.aliexpress.com/item/125Khz-RFID-Reader-EM4100-USB-Proximity-Sensor-Smart-Card-Reader-no-drive-issuing-device-EM-ID/32788346694.html).
-It "enters" 10 first digits from RFID card as decimal number and sends `'\n'` at last.
+It's just the chinese reader that I've bought [here](https://www.aliexpress.com/item/125Khz-RFID-Reader-EM4100-USB-Proximity-Sensor-Smart-Card-Reader-no-drive-issuing-device-EM-ID/32788346694.html).
+It "enters" 10 first digits from RFID card as decimal number and sends `'\n'` at the end of line.
-Here is some info from `lsusb`:
+Here is some info about it from `lsusb`:
 ```
 Bus 001 Device 006: ID 08ff:0009 AuthenTec, Inc.
 Device Descriptor: